The 20 Most-Retweeted Tweets

 Here’s the list, ranked according to influencer score:

-Six users moved out, and two were removed.
-We excluded Mac Miller who passed away in 2018, and former President Donald Trump whose account was suspended.
+Seven users moved out, and one was removed.
+We excluded Mac Miller, who passed away in 2018; although his account still has lots of influence.

 This year, these shakers replaced them:

-For the second year in a row, ‘musician’ appears to be the most influential profession on the platform, with 54% of the ranked influencers falling under this category.
+For the third year in a row, ‘musician’ appears to be the most influential profession on the platform, with 48% of the ranked influencers falling under this category.

-‘Television host’ is the second most influential profession on Twitter, with 12% of our top 50 influencers in this category.
+This year, the second most influential profession on Twitter was split between ‘television host’ and ‘politician’, each accounting for 10% of our top 50 influencers in these categories.

-We also looked into conversation insights from the top 50 influencers, and three themes dominated the discussions: pop culture, style/fashion/body art, and sports, with the last one accounting for 35.8% of all conversations.
+We also looked into conversation insights from the top 50 influencers, and two themes dominated the discussions: news and politics and business and finance, accounting for 56.6% and 7.2% of all conversations, respectively.

 Thanks for reading this year’s report on the most influential people on Twitter.